New Lebanon council puts 5 village leaders on leave; manager calls it 'vendetta'

 "His actions are nothing more than a way to seek personal revenge on the administration of the village at the taxpayers' expense," Madden wrote.
 "Sadly, these actions are unprofessional and an embarrassment and will have a long-term, lasting effect on the village of New Lebanon."

-Nickerson declined to comment on the actions Thursday.
+Nickerson declined to comment on the actions both Thursday and Friday.
 He deferred all questions, including those related to how village operations will be handled during the absence of the five department heads, to attorney Mike McNamee of McNamee Law Group.

 "As to ongoing operations, that is not within the scope of my responsibilities, which are solely with the investigation," McNamee said in a statement to the newspaper.
 "Rob Anderson ... is in place right now and is making those management decisions."